-As much as I try to plan out what I’m going to do, there are some gardening mistakes that I seem to make on a regular basis…and then really wish later on that I hadn’t.
+As much as I try to plan out the updates for my yard, there are some gardening mistakes that I seem to make on a regular basis…and then really wish later on that I hadn’t.

-So I’m hoping if I write them down, I’ll remind myself not to make these landscaping mistakes.
-That will save me some time and effort later on.
+So I’m hoping if I write them down, I’ll remind myself not to repeat these landscaping mistakes this year.
+Which will save me a bunch of time and effort later on.
 And make this year’s garden my best garden ever!

 Mistake #1: Buying Plants Too Early

 The first one of my landscaping mistakes is buying plants too early.
 You know…before the last frost date.